-This post contains affiliate links.
-If you make a purchase I receive a small commission at no extra cost to you.
-This helps keep Take Me to the World running.
+This post may contain affiliate links.
+If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

-In other news next week I’ll be Edinburgh, Scotland for a few days.
+In other news next week I’ll be in Edinburgh, Scotland for a few days.
 It’ll be my first time visiting Edinburgh or anywhere in Scotland for that matter.
 I’m excited to check out The Edinburgh Fringe Festival and see a bit of the city.
 I’ll be updating daily on Instagram so be sure to follow along.

-Things You Should Know
+Things To Know

 While in Galway I stayed at the Galway City Hostel.
 This was an excellent budget accommodation close to the bus station and train station.
 The dorms were clean and modern, and there was a shared kitchen space.
 The hostel is about a 10-minute walk to the Latin Quarter.
 I paid for my own stay here and really enjoyed it.

 Have you been to Galway?
-What would you recommend in Galway for my next visit?